 Are Shipment Auditing Services Worthwhile?

-If you’re shipping enough parts to justify the cost of hiring someone to audit shipping records, than it probably doesn’t make sense to hire a service.
-Of course, that means you’re shipping hundreds of packages a week (many of which are expedited), and in that situation you can (and should) negotiate a discounted rate from your shipping company.
+If you’re shipping enough parts to justify the cost of hiring someone to audit shipping records then it probably doesn’t make sense to hire a service.
+Of course, that means you’re shipping hundreds of packages a week (many of which are expedited), and in that situation, you can (and should) negotiate a discounted rate from your shipping company.

-But if you’re a smaller etailer who is only shipping a handful of packages a day – and who doesn’t want to worry about auditing shipping records – an auditing service can be a good idea.
+But if you’re a smaller etailer that is only shipping a handful of packages a day – and that doesn’t want to worry about auditing shipping records – an auditing service can be a good idea.
 Just make sure you understand your fees before you get started (some auditors charge setup fees, cancellation fees, etc.).

 Finally, keep in mind that most of the shipment auditing services are designed to “hook in” to standard ecommerce systems (like Magento).
 If you’re not using a standard ecommerce system, getting your data to the auditor may require some effort.